yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ### I. Change the ordinal of ordered columns

 The original ordered, clustered columnstore index was ordered on `SHIPDATE`, `PRODUCTKEY`.
 The following example changes the ordering to `PRODUCTKEY`, `SHIPDATE`.
+For ordered columnstore index availability, see [Columnstore indexes: Overview](../../relational-databases/indexes/columnstore-indexes-overview.md#ordered-columnstore-index-availability).

 ```sql
 CREATE CLUSTERED COLUMNSTORE INDEX cci ON Sales.OrderLines